The Open Share Icon helps visitors easily identify shareable content

 Seen & used by tens of millions every day

-Princeton Stuff SmugMug WeatherUnderground networkworld.com
+Stuff Princeton WeatherUnderground networkworld.com SmugMug

 The Shareaholic JavaScript SDK incorporates this API and has many other very useful bells and whistles, including the ability to customize the buttons to match the look and feel of your site or application.
 It typically takes less than 10 minutes and 2 lines of code to install.
 We highly recommend using the SDK to save time.
 It is the preferred implementation for Social Sharing Buttons across tens of thousands of sites.